BlogAustralian Phone Number Format: Mobile, Landline & Area Codes

 3. Including Country Code and Area Code

-In Australia's phone number format, when calling from abroad, country code +61 is added at the beginning, followed by the area code without the leading “0”.
-It is written as (country code) (area code without 0) (XXXX XXXX).
-For example, a Brisbane phone number with a country code might appear as +61 7 4567 9812.
+When calling Australia from abroad, the country code +61 is added first, followed by the area code without the leading zero.
+The number is written as +61 (area code without 0) XXXX XXXX.
+For example, a Brisbane number would appear as +61 7 4567 9812.

 With multiple AU phone number samples available, it is important to understand that all these formats serve specific purposes depending on the audience and context of communication.